ekatamel/nula_logistics/README.md

     Model is available at:
     https://dbdiagram.io/d/63e6bf94296d97641d801850

+API documentation:

+-   could be founed in....

 ### Frontend

 React:

 -   routing (React Router)
--   type definition and checking (TypeScript)2
+-   type definition and type checking (TypeScript)
 -   rendering pages and components
--   making API requests (React Query) to query data (GET) and mutate (POST, PATCH, DELETE) data
+-   making API requests (React Query) to query data (GET) and mutate (POST, PATCH, DELETE) data.
+For Mutation own custom hook is created.
+-   filtering data for not large amount (e.g. Suppliers)

 Additional React libraries used in this project: